 It’s also important not to open or click links in emails that are spam (and to remind others in your home and church office not to do so, either).
 Spam email is one of the most common delivery vehicles of malware.
 The other most common delivery method is via infected websites (they may even be legitimate websites), so be certain to use an anti-malware solution such as ThirtySeven4.

 Nick Nicholaou is president of MBS, an IT consulting firm specializing in church and ministry computer networks, VoIP, and private cloud hosted services.
-He is author of Church IT: Strategies and Solutions (Christianity Today, 2016).
+He is author of Church IT: Using Information Technology for the Mission of the Church (Christianity Today, 2019).

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."